Iraneus/betamedneed/advantages.md

 Users enjoy convenient and fast products order and delivery to save time and cost.

+MedNeed takes away most procurement stress so medical professionals can focus on what matters most.

 Users have the assurance of quality products procured from the right sources.

 Users can find medicines faster, including orphan drugs and other hard-to-find medicines.